-Risk Management Committee shall be primarily responsible for the development and oversight of the risk management programs of the Corporation.
-The Committee shall monitor the environment for the Corporation and provide direction for the activities to mitigate to an acceptable level the risks that may be adversely affect the Corporation's ability to achieve its goals.
+The Risk Management Committee shall be primarily responsible for the development and oversight of the risk management programs of the Corporation.
+The Committee shall monitor the risk environment for the Corporation and provide direction for the activities to mitigate to an acceptable level the risks that may be adversely affect the Corporation's ability to achieve its goals.

-For the year 2020, the RiskCom approved, endorsed to the Board and noted various Guidelines, manuals, risk reports including accomplishment report plans and programs of the Risk Management Unit.
-The details of the accomplishment is in the website of LLFC under the Corporate Governance Seal.
+For the year 2021, the RiskCom approved, endorsed to the Board and noted various Guidelines, manuals, risk reports including accomplishment report and plans and programs of the Risk Management Office.
+The Committee also approved Risk and Control Assessment Map, Liquidity Gap Reports, 2021 Business Impact Analysis, 2021 Continuity Business Risk Assessment Plan among others.
+The details of the Committee's accomplishment is in the website of LLFC under the Corporate Governance Seal.

-The Committee met five (5) times in 2020.
+The Committee met six (6) times in 2021.
 All directors are present in all meetings.